 The GradPLUS Loan does require a credit check.
 The credit check is based on credit history, not credit score.
 Lack of a credit history does not negatively affect your ability to be approved.
 Students not able to borrow on the strength of their own credit history will be offered an endorser option.
 A student may generally borrow up to their cost of attendance minus all other aid offered.
 The U.S. Department of Education calculates a fixed interest rate on an annual basis and that interest rate will apply for the life of the loan.
 The interest rate calculation is based on the 10-year Treasury Note sold at the last auction prior to June 1 plus 4.60 percent.
-The interest rate for the 2022-2023 academic year is fixed at 7.54%.
-All Federal Direct GradPLUS Loans are charged a 4.228% origination fee from October 1, 2020 to September 30, 2023.
+The interest rate for the 2023-2024 academic year is fixed at 7.54%.
+All Federal Direct GradPLUS Loans are charged a 4.228% origination fee.